Powered by MOMENTUM MEDIA

 Meyers also reiterated that the incident was not a cyber attack and that most systems had been rapidly restored.

-“More broadly, I want to underscore that this was not a cyberattack from foreign threat actors.
+“More broadly, I want to underscore that this was not a cyber attack from foreign threat actors.
 The incident was caused by a CrowdStrike rapid response content update,” Meyers said.

 “We have taken steps to help ensure that this issue cannot recur, and we are pleased to report that, as of July 29, approximately 99 per cent of Windows sensors were back online.”

-After outlining CrowdStrike’s security operations, how its Falcon platform works, and the details of how the faulty update was able to roll out to systems around the world, Meyer went into detail on the measures CrowdStrike has taken to ensure a similar incident is not repeated.
+After outlining CrowdStrike’s security operations, how its Falcon platform works, and the details of how the faulty update was able to roll out to systems around the world, Meyers went into detail on the measures CrowdStrike has taken to ensure a similar incident is not repeated.

-“We have successfully deployed critical detection and preventions over the past decade, validated and tested by our processes, to protect organisations against millions of threats from sophisticated adversaries without such an incident,” Meyer said.
+“We have successfully deployed critical detection and preventions over the past decade, validated and tested by our processes, to protect organisations against millions of threats from sophisticated adversaries without such an incident,” Meyers said.

 “Since July 19, 2024, we have implemented multiple enhancements to our deployment processes to make them more robust and help prevent recurrence of such an incident – without compromising our ability to protect customers against rapidly-evolving cyber threats.”